ablomm/ablomm-cpu/docs/cpu/isa.md

 # ALU Operations

-The CPU Operation "ALU" shown above allows passing in an "ALU Instruction Code."
+The CPU Operation `ALU` shown above allows passing in an "ALU Instruction Code."
 The ALU operations and their corresponding instruction code is shown below.

 > [!NOTE]
 > "Register A", "Register B", and "Register C" correspond to A, B, and C in the table below, although, if I=1 (immediate bit it set), then C = immediate, and if R=1 (reverse bit is set), then "Register B" corresponds to C, and "Register C" (or an immediate) corresponds to B (i.e., reversed), and if Ln=1 (Loadn bit is set), then A is not set to any register.